 The workshops usually last for several days, so they are also an opportunity for networking.
 Meeting your mentors in person and mingling with other future artists is a great learning opportunity.

-Take a look at live microblading training courses available at our Training Events explore page.
+Take a look at live microblading training courses available at our learning platform.

 For beginners, nothing beats hands-on experience.
 Watching live demonstrations and working on real people is the most effective way to learn microblading, so for absolute beginners, live microblading course is definitely a better option.